telerik/blazor-docs/knowledge-base/chart-crossing-values.md

 I am having a Chart with negative value.
 This causes the labels of the X-Axis to be overlapped by the chart series and make them unreadable.

->caption Overlapped labels.
+>caption Labels overlapped by the chart series.
 Problematic example.

 ![chart crossing values problematic example](images/chart-crossing-values-problematic-example.png)